iansinnott/browser-gopher/readme.md

 ./browser-gopher search
 ```

+## Contributing

+Would be great!
+Send a PR.

 ## Project status

-Just started.
-Currently it extracts and stores all your browsing history in SQLite.
-You can search over all your browsing history, but full-text is not yet extracted (it's in-progress on the [feat/fts branch](https://github.com/iansinnott/browser-gopher/tree/feat/fts)).
+Started recently, but should be roughly stable.
+Currently it extracts and stores all your browsing history in SQLite and indexes it with Bleve.
+You can search over all your browsing history, including full-text.
+However, full-text extraction requires use of the `--fulltext` flag (turned off by default).

 ## Supported browsers